Ronan legal action frustrating sale of development land, court told

 In an affidavit, Mr McDonald said some interested parties had indicated they were, because of the proceedings, no longer interested in buying the lands.
 There is a commercial urgency in having the matter decided as soon as possible, he said.

-Mr Ronan’s side had alleged in correspondence since December, 2017 there was a joint venture agreement between him, the two defendant companies and other Treasury companies in respect of the development of the lands, he said.
+Mr Ronan’s side had alleged in correspondence since December 2017 that there was a joint venture agreement between him, the two defendant companies and other Treasury companies in respect of the development of the lands, he said.
 There were also claims about rights of way dating back some 20 years.

 Mr McDonald said the defendants denied any such alleged joint venture agreement.